frictionlessdata/website-old/_case_studies/open-power-system-data.md

 authors: Lion Hirth and Ingmar Schlecht
 logo: opsd-logo.svg
 forum_topic: "https://discuss.okfn.org/t/new-frictionless-data-case-study-published-open-power-system-data/3865"
-short_description: A free-of-charge and open platform providing the data needed for power system analysis and modeling
+short_description: "A free-of-charge and open platform providing the data needed for power system analysis and modeling"
+context: "Open Power System Data uses Frictionless Data specs to avail energy data for analysis and modeling"
 ---

-## What is the Open Power System Data?

-**Lion Hirth (LH)**:
 [Open Power System Data](http://open-power-system-data.org/) aims at providing a **free-of-charge** and **open** platform[^platform] that provides the data needed for power system analysis and modeling.